What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 Appeals as a matter of right

 In most cases, you are entitled to an appeal as a matter of right.
-There are, however, some situations where you must first ask the Court of Special Appeals for permission to appeal your case.
+There are, however, some situations where you must first ask the Appellate Court of Maryland for permission to appeal your case.
 This is called an Application for Leave to Appeal.
 Some case types where you must apply for leave to appeal include:

 - Denial of a habeas corpus petition filed following the denial of bail